erikbejstam/haiku/diary.md

 # Little diary

-I'll be writing in this file every time I've been working on the project, just to that I can remember when i pick it up again what it was I actually did last time, and why I did it.
+I'll be writing in this file every time I've been working on the project, just to that I can remember when I pick it up again what it was I actually did last time, and why I did it.

 ### 10/6